WestMecCoding/Asteroid_Game/README.md

 ## MAIN BRANCH

 This is the beginning of the project.
-In this step we have setup some context for a canvas and made a resizable window.
+In this step we have setup some context for a canvas.

+We have added a resizing function that will change the size of the canvas responsively.

 The background color is plain black.